python-websockets/websockets/docs/faq/server.rst

 How do I implement a health check?
 ----------------------------------

-Intercept WebSocket handshake requests with the :meth:`~server.WebSocketServerProtocol.process_request` hook.

-When a request is sent to the health check endpoint, treat is as an HTTP request and return a ``(status, headers, body)`` tuple, as in this example:
+Intercept requests with the ``process_request`` hook.
+When a request is sent to the health check endpoint, treat is as an HTTP request and return a response:

 .. literalinclude:: ../../example/faq/health_check_server.py
-    :emphasize-lines: 7-9,18
+    :emphasize-lines: 7-9,16

+:meth:`~ServerConnection.respond` makes it easy to send a plain text response.
+You can also construct a :class:`~websockets.http11.Response` object directly.

 How do I run HTTP and WebSocket servers on the same port?
 ---------------------------------------------------------